NixOS/rfcs/rfcs/0169-feature-parameter-names.md

 2. While migration is in the process (which is 1 year minimum due the grace period), nixpkgs source will be even less consistent than it is today.

+3. Proposal migration plan slows down evaluation of all packages, including ones without any feature parameters by approximately 1.3%

 # Alternatives
 [alternatives]: #alternatives